OrigamiSL/FDNet-KBS-2023/README.md

 ## Data

 ETT, ECL, Traffic, Exchange, weather and ILI datasets were acquired at: [datasets](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).
+We rename the last variable of ECL/Traffic/Exchange from `OT` to original `MT_321`/`Sensor_861`/`Singapore` respectively.

 ## Usage
 Commands for training and testing FDNet of all datasets are in `./scripts/FDNet.sh`.